 Ask anyone who studies motivation – from the psychology department to the HR department – and they’ll all tell you that human beings have an innate design to share, learn, and connect with others.

 And yet even in a world of ultra-lean, high-efficiency workplaces where literally every last employee is a subject matter on something, too many organizations don’t prioritize helping their people to share that knowledge, learn from the knowledge of others, and connect with their broader teams.

 Typically this opportunity is missed simply because it’s too difficult and time-consuming to connect our employees this way.
 A centralized video library tears down that wall, enabling every member of your team to share ideas right from their desks, and to learn anything your organization has to teach, on-demand anytime and anywhere.

 At the highest level, then, enterprise video isn’t about saving employees’ time and lowering the company’s IT budget.
 It’s about more than that.
 It’s about making work a better place to be.

 That’s the way we see it, anyway.
-Looking for a solution that makes all that and more easy?
+Looking for a solution that makes all that and easier?
 Give Panopto a try today.